inferno-framework/inferno-framework.github.io/docs/writing-tests/defining-tests.md

 end
 ```

-When importing a group, its optional children can be omitted:
+Note: When importing a group, its optional children can be omitted:

 ```ruby
 group from: :us_core_patient, exclude_optional: true
 ```